KyleTheaker/phase-3-active-record-associations-tvland-lab/README.md

   relationship with these database table columns.
 - Write a migration that adds the column `catchphrase` to your character model.

+x

 ### Associations
+show
+  has_many characters
+  has_many actors :through characters

+actor
+  has_many characters
+  has_many shows through :characters

+character
+  belong_to shows

+network

 - Associate the `Actor` model with the `Character` and `Show` model.
 An actor should have many characters and many shows through characters.